-Version 3.0 of the RIPE Database supports the use of the "-m", "-M", "-l" and "-L" flags for lookups on reverse delegation domains.
-To enable this behaviour, use the "-d" flag in your Whois query.
+Version 3.0 of the RIPE Database supports IP lookups including the "-x", "-m", "-M", "-l" and "-L" functionality for reverse delegation domains.
+To request that reverse delegation domains are to be looked up, use the "-d" flag in your Whois IP lookup query.